Dynamically stable gaits for quadruped walking vehicles

 Stable gait control for a biped robot

-The sway compensation trajectory for dynamically stable walking, which was proposed originally for a quadruped robot, is extended for a biped robot.
-This method makes it quite easy to design stable ZMP and COG (center of gravity) trajectories, which have been regarded as very complicated and delicate problems.
-The effectiveness of the proposed method is verified through computer simulations and walking experiments by humanoid robots, HOAP-1 and HOAP-2.
+The sway compensation trajectory for dynamically stable walking, originally developed for a quadruped robot, has been adapted for use in biped robots.
+This method simplifies the design of stable ZMP (Zero Moment Point) and COG (center of gravity) trajectories, which have traditionally been seen as complex and delicate challenges.
+The effectiveness of the proposed method has been validated through computer simulations and walking experiments using humanoid robots HOAP-1 and HOAP-2.

 Papers